thespacedoctor/sherlock/blog-post.rst

 Once the classifications for each individual transient are ranked, a final, ordered classification listing is given to the transient within its original database table.
 For example `SN/VARIABLE STAR` means the the transient is most likely a SN but may also be a variable star.

-A transient is matched against a source in the crossmatch catalogues because it is either synonymous with a point-like catalogue source (e.g. a variable star or an AGN) or it is hosted by the catalogue source (e.g. supernova, nuclear transient).
+A transient is matched against a source in the sherlock-catalogues because it is either synonymous with a point-like catalogue source (e.g. a variable star or an AGN) or it is hosted by the catalogue source (e.g. supernova, nuclear transient).

 A synonymous crossmatch is always a simple angular crossmatch with a search radius that reflects the astrometric accuracy of the RMS combined astrometric errors of the transient source location and that of the catalogue being matched against.